SoliantMike/FM-NavigationFramework/README.md

 This solution provides all these points and is easy to use in your own FileMaker solutions.
 Works with FileMaker 14 and up.

+Note that the current version does not support solutions requiring multiple windows.
+This is a known limitation in the current version.

 Read more here:
 http://www.soliantconsulting.com/blog/